mde2017/mde2017/README.md

 - I’m currently working on: IoT Projects for Smart Home, Machine Learning Algorithms for Timeseries Forecasting

-- I’m currently learning: MLOps, Golang, Graph Databases
+- I’m currently learning: AngularJS, Online Machine Learning

 - I’m looking to collaborate on: IoT and Data Science Projects or Competitions